budaejji/Letterboxd-Capstone/README.md

         (Epic 3: As a Data Analyst, I want to be able to access the extracted, transformed data loaded into the SQL database, so that analysis can be done on power-users ratings and compared against general users ratings.)
         (Epic 4: As the customer, I want to be able to view key insights about the dataset visualised in a Streamlit app, so that I can easily understand the trends analysed in a visual format.)
     Product Backlog
-    (Backlog - Epic 1 Story 1: As a Data Analyst, I want to be able to access the movie data from a CSV file, so that it can be transformed ready for analysis)
-        Task 1: Create script to read the CSV file Task 2: Add logging to the script, including error handling and performance metrics Task 3: Add movie extraction to extract.py and to scripts/run_etl.py Task 4: Create integration tests to verify the customer data extraction process Task 5: Create integration test to verify both sources are extracted correctly and that the performance metrics are met
-        Task 6: Create a component test to verify the extract_data function in extract.py works correctly Task 7: Create an end-to-end aka e2e test to verify the entire extraction process works correctly Done
+    Done
         (Epic 1 Story 1: As a Data Analyst, I want to be able to access the movies data from a CSV file, so that it can be transformed ready for analysis.)
         (Epic 1 Story 2: As a Data Analyst, I want to be able to access the user ratings data from a CSV file, so that it can be transformed, ready for analysis.)